 9.20.2016 (Tampa, FL) Many young people lack the resources and guidance needed to achieve their maximum potential.
-Especially at-risk youth that are in the system of care within the State.
+Especially at-risk youth that is in the system of care within the State.
 Take James (age 16), for example, a young Tampa resident, who lives day-to-day with the heavy burden of a challenging speech impediment, now finding an opportunity to grow and express himself through The Motivational Edge’s Lyrical Expression and Urban Arts programs in Tampa.
+Other ways of aiding young people like James is to help them feel connected to something that they have a passion for, an example of this is if they love sport, they may see a motivational speaker from websites like https://www.sportsspeakers360.com/speaker/brett-favre.php to help set them on a path that can make them feel more united with who they are.

 “The program has improved my confidence in speaking a lot!”
 James tells Dawyen Sekajipo, creator and director of The Art Lyrical Expression and Urban Arts program.
 By connecting with James through the genres of Rap and Hip-Hop, he now enjoys writing because he “can make words rhyme”.
 These tools are not only improving his speech, but are ultimately giving him, and other youth, a chance at a successful future.